 LEGISLATURE: The state legislature returned April 28 for the first time since the pandemic began.
 Lawmakers wore masks and followed social-distancing guidelines, according to the Raleigh News and Observer.
 The legislature will look to pass coronavirus relief measures and then adjourn until July or August.

 Thanks for a fun weekend! 😊 Reminder of our new hours and what's open: Slots (socially distanced), Lodge, Gift Shop, Center Bar (coffee, water and soda only; no alcoholic beverages), Marina, RV Park, C-Store and the Corner Café is the only dining option open at this time. pic.twitter.com/UYUHqTUc19— 4 Bears Casino (@4BearsCasino) May 18, 2020

-CASINOS: The 4 Bears Casino in Minot reopened on May 16 under new health and social-distancing measures that included no blackjack or tables games, according to its website.
+The 4 Bears Casino in Minot reopened on May 16 under new health and social-distancing measures that included no blackjack or tables games, according to its website.
 It will be open Thursdays-Sundays.
-The Standing Rock Tribal Council will begin the reopening process for the Prairie Knights Casino and Resort near Fort Yates in Sioux County, according to a published report.
-It will tentatively reopen on May 29.
+The Standing Rock Tribal Council reopened the Prairie Knights Casino and Resort near Fort Yates in Sioux County in mid-May, according to a published report.

 LEGISLATURE: The legislative session meets in odd-numbered years.

 MGM Northfield Park is now open!
 We are so excited to welcome you back safely through our doors to enjoy gaming, dining and live racing.
 See what's open here: https://t.co/m9tav5g7HT pic.twitter.com/spTR8hajy1— MGM Northfield Park (@MGMNorthfield) June 20, 2020